-Governance is the rules, practices, processes and systems an organisation uses to direct and manage that organisation and their services.
+The rules, practices, processes and systems an organisation uses to direct and manage that organisation and its services.

-High-impact means that a risk can have a significant effect on a person’s safety, health or well-being.
+A risk that can have a significant effect on a person’s safety, health or well-being.

 Infection prevention and control program

-An infection prevention and control program is the plan and processes an organisation uses to prevent and manage the spread of infection.
+The plan and processes an organisation uses to prevent and manage the spread of an infection.
 For example, hand washing is the most effective means of preventing infection transmission.